xaatu/AllTheBeansApp/README.md

 ## Description
 AllTheBeansApp is my first web application built using C# and ASP.NET Core that shows different types of beans.
 It features a "Bean of the Day" section, a list of all available beans with information about each bean, and a cart feature, where customers can add and remove beans.

 I kept the design functional, but simple, as the specification mentioned that design skills would not be judged.

-As far as the task itself, I had a great time learning more about C# and building on my knowledge of HTML, CSS & JS within the .NET framework - it does seem to be an extremely tidy and efficient system.
+As far as the task itself, I had a great time learning more about C# and building on my knowledge of HTML, CSS & JS within the .NET framework - it does seem to be an extremely tidy and efficient system, and it was good to practice MVC architecture.

 NB - I created the project using the:
     ```